vatesfr/xen-orchestra/@xen-orchestra/web-core/lib/packages/job/README.md

 Should the job be tracked by the document ID?
 Yes, because `isRunning` could be `true` for file A and `false` for file B.

 Should the job be tracked by the document content?
-No, because `isRunning` should stay `true` for a specific file, even it the `content` value changes.
+No, because `isRunning` should stay `true` for a specific file, even if the `content` value changes.

 ### Defining Job Arguments